 With the aesthetics of the titles covered, we started to think about the purpose of each new type.
 These simple title changes prompted us to streamline and standardize our board process and the members within them, so it was essential to discuss and clarify the differences between each board type at this stage.

-With the six main categories of projects agreed and members rehomed, it made sense to make identifying the boards even easier through applying coloured backgrounds.
+With the six main categories of projects agreed upon and members rehomed, it made sense to make identifying the boards easier by applying coloured backgrounds.
 Boards are now easily identified by board title and the assigned colour.

-In the imaginative example below, you can see that ‘CogClient1’ returns results for production, planning, retainer and external.
+The imaginative example below shows that ‘CogClient1’ returns results for production, planning, retainer and external.
 Now we're used to the colours and title conventions - finding what we're looking for has never been easier.

 4. Document the new rules.

-As with any tidy up, once you start, it's very difficult to stop.
+As with any tidy-up, it's very difficult to stop once you start.

 Instructions are a great idea for introducing new ideas.
 Changing the names, colours, columns, members and purposes of boards naturally prompted a process review and creation.
 In this case, Project Team Lead, Katie, put together some in-depth processes for the 'production' and 'planning' boards.

-Let's take a look at a snippet of the example production board template Katie created at the same time as the new naming conventions we mentioned in step two.
+Let's look at a snippet of the example production board template Katie created simultaneously with the new naming conventions we mentioned in step two.

 Looking at the board preview above, it's easy to see why a process like the one below will help all teams to navigate their cards through Trello boards in the best possible way to maximise efficiency on client projects.